 The best approach to managing insect pests in cotton is preventative control.
-Bayer offers season-long insect control options from Bt trait cotton varieties, to seed treatments, and to foliar insecticide products.*
+Bayer offers season-long insect control options from seed treatments to foliar insecticide products.

 A good seed treatment is an excellent way to control insects and protect cotton above and below the ground.
 The Bayer portfolio of seed treatment products offers the best seed-applied solutions available on the market today, from seedling disease protection to protection against early-season insects and nematodes.

-For areas with a history of early-season insect infestations, growers can use Aeris® insecticide/nematicide seed treatment, available on commercially treated Stoneville and FiberMax varieties and for downstream application.
+For areas with a history of early-season insect infestations, growers can use Aeris® insecticide/nematicide seed treatment, available for downstream application.
 Aeris extends broad-spectrum protection against insect pests such as cutworms and thrips as well as reniform and root knot nematodes.
 Aeris offers growers two effective modes of action against thrips to ensure protection and manage resistance development.

 An in-furrow, at-plant product, Velum® Total insecticide/nematicide delivers wide-spectrum, long-lasting control of nematodes and early-season cotton insects, including thrips, aphids and fleahoppers.
 The combined strength of two active ingredients delivers pest control, promotes earliness, maximizes yield potential and can suppress diseases such as Fusarium wilt.
 The higher the pest pressure, the greater the impact on yield.
 Plants treated with Velum Total have healthier roots, exhibit strong early-season growth and stay healthier through the season.
 The innovative formula allows for variable rate and site-specific application, increasing opportunity for profit through customized treatment.

-Visit our cotton section for more information about insect control options, seed treatments, in-furrow insecticides, foliar insecticides and FiberMax and Stoneville varieties, or contact your local Bayer representative.
+For more information about insect control options, contact your local Bayer representative.